 Priority 3 (Blue):

 Side roads linking isolated communities to the M1, M2 and M3 network.
 Minor roads in housing schemes in Lerwick and Scalloway.
-Not normally to be treated for frost unless conditions are severe and persist for several days.
+Not normally to be treated for frost unless conditions are severe when we will grit the priority 3 routes following treatment of the Priority 1 and 2 routes.
 Grit piles will be provided for road users to assist themselves.
 Snow clearance will be as for the Priority 2 roads.